Jim Seger

 My Ideal Client

-I offer support to people from across social, political, and identity spectrums.
+I have experience with and offer support to people from across social, political, and identity spectrums.
 Most of us desire to be at peace with ourselves, connected to others, and effective in achieving what we want in the world.
 But substantial distress, conflict, emotional turmoil and even physical pain result when we encounter difficulties that frustrate those desires and intentions.
 Often these difficulties manifest as anxiety, depression, and various types of trauma responses.

 My Approach to Helping